Fiat 126: Polski Fiat 126p

 At first, it was almost identical to the basic model: differences included a higher chassis, a modified grille on the back, and the front indicator lenses that were clear white in Italy, but orange in other markets.
 The letter "p" was added to its name to distinguish it from the original Italian car.

 Throughout the 1980s, the 126p was continuously modified.
 First, it received upgraded brakes and new wheels from Italian Fiat.
 Hazard warning lights were added to meet new lighting requirements.

 In 1984, the 126 received a facelift, giving it plastic bumpers (for all versions) and a new dashboard.
 This model was named the Fiat 126p FL.
-In 1985, a single rear fog light and reversing light (on opposite sides) were added to the standard plastic bumpers; an electronic ignition system and alternator replaced the undersized generator around 1987.
+In 1985, a single rear fog light and reversing light (on opposite sides) were incorporated into the rear bumper.
+Also electronic ignition was added, and an alternator replaced the undersized generator around 1987.
 In 1994, the 126p received another facelift and some parts from the Fiat Cinquecento; this version was named 126 EL.
 The 126 ELX introduced a catalytic converter.